-This topic provides information about the permissions needed to create, edit, and deploy policies in the SiteProtector System.
+You need permissions to create, edit, and deploy policies in the SiteProtector System.

 Deploy Policy permission

 Permissions to deploy policies are set at the group level.
 Therefore, if a user has the Deploy Policy permission for a group, he or she can deploy policies to, or remove deployments from, that group.
 Group permissions are hierarchical.
 If you grant Deploy Policy permissions to a group, that user or user group will have the same permissions in all subgroups unless you set different permissions specifically for that subgroup.